13 Incredible AI Photo Tools to Try in 2023 (Free & Paid)

 2. Topaz Gigapixel AI: Increase Image Resolution

-Gigapixel AI is a Topaz AI products designed to upscale your images up to 600%.
+Gigapixel AI is a Topaz AI product designed to upscale your images up to 600%.
 If you’ve ever tried to enlarge a photo (increase image resolution), you know how difficult it is to do it and not end up with a pixelated, low-quality image – especially if you try to go very far beyond the original size.

 Gigapixel AI uses deep learning to improve the quality and enhance the details of your photos as its upscaling them.
 This way, it delivers pictures that look like they were taken with a higher resolution.